 This is the story of seven epic assaults from the sea against murderous enemy fire—Tarawa, Saipan, Guam, Tinian, Peleliu, Iwo Jima, and Okinawa.
 Each risky battle enhanced the U.S. capability to concentrate overwhelming naval force against a distant island and literally kick down the front door.
 While the assault forces learned priceless operational lessons from each landing, so did the Japanese.
 The ultimate U.S. victory in the seven “storm landings” came at the total cost of 100,000 killed and wounded.
 The survivors faced the prospect of even bloodier future beachheads against mainland Japan.

-Award-winning historian Joseph Alexander relates this extraordinary story with an easy narrative style bolstered by years of research of original battle accounts, Japanese translations, and interviews with survivors.
-Richly illustrated and abounding with human-interest stories of colorful "web-footed amphibians," his book vividly portrays the sheer drama of these three-dimensional battles whose magnitude and ferocity may never again be seen in warfare.
-Storm Landings was awarded the Samuel Eliot Morison Award for Naval Literature in 1997, presented by the Naval Order of the United States
+Award-winning historian Joseph Alexander relates this extraordinary story with an easy narrative style bolstered by years of analyzing U.S. and Japanese battle accounts, personal interviews with veterans, and his own amphibious warfare experience.
+Abounding with human-interest stories of colorful “web-footed amphibians,” his book vividly portrays the sheer drama of these naval battles whose magnitude and ferocity may never again be seen in this world.